sarinderv/linux/README.md

 Here is a graph depicting the frequency of Exit Types over the period of about 1 hour in the VM:

 ![image](https://user-images.githubusercontent.com/4393945/143732539-90c4c08b-a6c0-40a8-bc6c-e721c57f5aef.png)

+Note: to allow comparision of the wide range of exit frequencies, the axis is logarithmic, so the slope of the lines is muted.